mattbrepo/ReposIndex/README.md

 5. [ChairAngles](https://github.com/mattbrepo/ChairAngles): A few calculations for a folding chair project.
 6. [Chessboard](https://github.com/mattbrepo/Chessboard): Draw a chessboard (for calibration of a two cameras system for stereophotogrammetry).
 7. [ClockIn](https://github.com/mattbrepo/ClockIn): Super simple utility to track your time.
-8. [ClusterBinaryData](https://github.com/mattbrepo/ClusterBinaryData): Cluster on binary data (also using specific distances)
+8. [ClusterBinaryData](https://github.com/mattbrepo/ClusterBinaryData): Cluster on binary data (also using specific distances).
 9. [ColorWheelTrajectoryGradient](https://github.com/mattbrepo/ColorWheelTrajectoryGradient): A study on the color wheel and the gradient derived by interpolating three colors.
 10. [CompileSite](https://github.com/mattbrepo/CompileSite): Simple static site generator in Python.
 11. [Csv2h5p](https://github.com/mattbrepo/Csv2h5p): CSV to [H5P project](https://h5p.org/).
 Basically, it allows to create a H5P project starting from a CSV ("./data/input.tsv") containing the quiz data.